trisulnsm/dinodoc/trisuldocs/docs/ug/basicusage/importpcap.md

 sidebar_position: 4
 ---

-# Importing a PCAP file
+# Importing a PCAP File

 How to create a new context by importing PCAP (packet capture) dumps.